5 Steps to Creating a Successful Contingent Workforce Management Program

 A lasting and successful program begins with the right leadership support and sponsorship.
 This support is best driven from the top down by a senior business leader who has influence over the managers who will be sourcing and using independent talent.

-While a top-down approach is not the only method, attempting to build a program from the bottom up is almost always a long and arduous path.
-Internal adoption is much slower and disjointed as the process relies on word of mouth and proof-of-concept in small groups.
+While a top-down approach is not required, building a program from the bottom up is almost always a long and arduous process.
+Internal adoption is much slower and disjointed as it relies on word of mouth and proof-of-concept in small groups.

 In a top-down approach, program leaders should establish specific metrics that can be clearly tracked as the program rolls out.
 Set clear expectations from the beginning, and ensure all employees have visibility into the progress of goals.